 Why do we set class sizes?

 Our terms and conditions state that we have the ability to reschedule a participants course date for any reason once.
 A second date reschedule and we offer a refund.
-The refund can at times be the best outcome as it avoids you having to run a course for a poor return.
-Upfront honesty with the client who has enrolled in a low demand course can go a long way and lead to less disappointment if the course does not proceed.
+The refund can at times be the best outcome.
+As it avoids you having to run a course for a poor return.
+Upfront honesty with the client who has enrolled in a low demand course can go a long way.
+Leading to less disappointment if the course does not proceed.
 At times we offer the refund upon the first reschedule.

 Our attitude now

 Our attitude to minimum class sizes has changed over the years.
 Where initially we insisted on covering our costs for every class we ran now we are more relaxed and happy to run the course with a small number of enrolments.
 At times we will run a courses below the minimum number and at a loss and reasons vary but may include:

 - To provide the trainer with the experience of running a course new to them in a smaller class environment;

 - Testing new course content or course changes on a smaller audience and using the feedback to further improve the course;

 - Strategic reasons such as participants you want to train and impress for further follow up business.

 In short, I see running courses below the minimum number as an investment in the training business that will pay itself off over time.
 We are able to: